WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 accessors with `@COW` macro, we've learned that accessor macros may affect each other.
-However, this is not the only potential pitfall brought by accessor macros: some language features could also be interfered with by attached macros.
+However, this is not the only potential pitfall brought by accessor macros: some language features could also be interfered with by accessor macros.
 Look at the following example: a property wrapper makes the code not compiled by being attached to a stored property in a struct applied `@COW` macro.